This taco de alambre recipe is a Mexico City-style taco made with thinly sliced pork, bacon, chile poblano, onion and cheese.

-But one of my favorite standby meals there, the alambre de la patrona, is both succulent and super easy to recreate at home.
-The owners are from Mexico City, and this dish on their menu is actually a version of a popular dish at one of our favorite taquerías in Mexico City, El Charco de las Ranas.
-This dish is sometimes known as alambre de chuleta and is best served with warm tortillas, but you can skip the tortillas if you like and just eat it with a fork.
+But one of my favorite standby meals there, the alambre, is both succulent and super easy to recreate at home.
+This recipe is my own spin on one of their alambres.
+The owners are from Mexico City, and the dish on their menu is actually a version of a popular dish at one of our favorite taquerías in Mexico City, El Charco de las Ranas.
+This dish is also sometimes known as alambre de chuleta and is best served with warm tortillas, but you can skip the tortillas if you like and just eat it with a fork.

-Note: If you want to make it just a little healthier, you can reduce the amount of cheese to your taste and eliminate the step of using the leftover bacon grease to cook the pork chops, but we promise it’s worth the extra calories for the flavor the bacon grease gives this dish.
-With bacon grease, you shouldn’t have to add any salt but if you feel you need it, a sprinkle of kosher salt will do.
+Note: If you want to make it just a little healthier, you can reduce the amount of cheese to your taste and eliminate the step of using the leftover bacon grease to cook the pork chops, but I promise it’s worth the extra calories for the flavor the bacon grease gives this dish.
+With bacon grease, you shouldn’t have to add much, if any, salt but if you feel you need it, a sprinkle of kosher salt will do.

 A Mexico City-style taco made with thinly sliced pork chops, bacon, chile poblano, onion and cheese.